andremartinez92/robofriends/README.md

 Another thing I would like to add is typechecking (for example, [Flow](https://flow.org/)), but I did not do it due to time constraints.

+I also did not do test driven development since these lessons did not cover tests.

 # Default create-react-app information

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).